Meet the Artist: 10 Questions for Leslie Lew

 I also did a wonderful tour for the book in Detroit with Park West Gallery, where I visited children’s hospitals, homeless shelters, and orphanages.
 I brought along black-and-white 3-D Bukis, where the kids were able to paint their own versions of Buki.
 The paintings they created were totally awesome!
 It was one of the more rewarding experiences ever!

-To collect the art of Leslie Lew, contact our gallery consultants at (800) 521-9654 ext.
-4 during business hours, or email email@example.com.
+To collect the art of Leslie Lew, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
+4 during business hours, or email firstname.lastname@example.org.

 Follow Leslie Lew and Park West Gallery on Instagram!